Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Introduction

 We evaluate our method, Breadcrumbs Reasoning (\autoref{fig:abstract}), on the Qwen2.5-1.5B and Phi-4-Mini models across three challenging reasoning benchmarks: Countdown~\citep{gandhi2024streamsearchsoslearning}, LinSys, and StarGraph~\citep{bachmann2024pitfalls}.
-We compare against a strong, uncompressed teacher policy trained with RL, as well as two training-free cache eviction baselines, TOVA~\citep{oren2024transformers} and StreamingLLM~\citep{xiao2023efficient}.
+We compare against a strong, uncompressed teacher policy trained with RL, as well as four training-free cache eviction baselines: PyramidKV~\citep{cai2025pyramidkv}, SnapKV~\citep{NEURIPS2024_28ab4182}, TOVA~\citep{oren2024transformers}, and StreamingLLM~\citep{xiao2023efficient}.
 Our experiments reveal several key findings.
 Demonstrating a clear Pareto improvement, Breadcrumbs Reasoning enables effective test-time scaling by generating longer reasoning chains to match or exceed the teacher's accuracy within a fixed memory budget, while still retaining 65.1--89.8\% of the original performance when using 2--32x less memory at a fixed generation length.
 In contrast, the training-free baselines consistently underperform, stressing the necessity of a learned compression scheme for complex reasoning.
+We further show that it is possible to train a single model to support multiple compression ratios, even outperforming ratio-specific models.
+This allows for dynamic inference-time adjustment, where the compression ratio can be chosen based on the memory budget and required performance for each user query.
 We also validate our training strategy, showing that our joint RL-distillation approach matches or outperforms a more complex two-stage training pipeline, confirming its efficiency.
 Our code is available at \url{https://github.com/lil-lab/breadcrumbs-reasoning}.